I love noodle soups, especially Chinese Chicken and Corn Soup with wide noodles. There's something satisfying about slurping wide slippery noodles.

 In Asia, making loud slurping sounds while eating noodles shows that you are really enjoying your meal.
 In comparison, our western culture deems it rude to make slurping sounds at the table.
 At our house, staying true to Asian tradition, when eating noodles it would be rude NOT to make slurping sounds!

 We all live such busy lives, and sometimes it's hard to make tasty food quickly.
 I've discovered that using store-bought rotisserie chicken, ready to eat, makes it easy to make home-made soup.
 Of course, with proper planning, it's always best to make chicken stock from scratch using bones.

 When choosing your noodles, go to your local Asian grocer and find some wheat noodles which hold up great in soups.
-The package of noodles I chose didn’t have a word of English instructions on it, but cooking Chinese noodles is basic, drop and stir and cook for about 5 minutes.
+The package of noodles I chose didn't have a word of English instructions on it, but I think they are Taiwanese in origin.
+Cooking Chinese noodles is basic, just drop, stir and cook for about 5 minutes.

-Chinese noodles tend to be quite thin and cook quickly, compared to their Italian counterparts.
-I just looked for a wide noodle that looked appealing.
+Chinese noodles tend to be quite thin and cook quickly, compared to their Italian pasta counterparts.
+I just looked for a wide noodle that looked appealing, and have used it ever since.
 But the time saving feature of this dish is the rotisserie chicken, cooked and ready to shred into your soup for meaty mouthfuls.